dejanbatanjac/dejanbatanjac.github.io/_posts/2019-03-06-GitHub Zen.md

 Just essential features at the very start.

 ## It's not fully shipped until it's fast.
 Setup must be easy as 1-2-3.
-In case of Python it shoudl run from Github (setyp.py)
+In case of Python it should run from Github (setyp.py)